 At the Murdock Trust, we often get asked questions around how to start a nonprofit organization.
 Here are two of the best resources we’ve found to help think through what it takes:

 Starting a nonprofit is a serious commitment of your time, energy and resources that should be carefully thought through.
-Bob Andringa, managing partner at The Angdringa Group and long-time consultant for nonprofits around the country, finds that those seeking to start a nonprofit:
+Bob Andringa, managing partner at The Andringa Group and long-time consultant for nonprofits around the country, finds that those seeking to start a nonprofit:

 - Most seriously underestimate the time and money it will take.